Aegiq/lightworks/docs/source/sdk/photonic_circuit.rst

     :scale: 125%
     :align: center

-For advanced users, rather than calling the ``display`` method of the Circuit, it is instead possible to use the included :doc:`../sdk_reference/display` object.
+For advanced users, rather than calling the ``display`` method of the PhotonicCircuit, it is instead possible to use the included :doc:`../sdk_reference/display` object.
 Instead of displaying the circuit as soon as it is called, it will return the pyplot/drawing object, allowing this to be modified or saved to file directly.

 Parameterization
 ----------------